She Loves Biscotti

 Maria

-★★★★★ If you have made this healthy hazelnut butter recipe, I would love to hear about it in the comments below and be sure to rate the recipe!
+★★★★★ If you have made this healthy chocolate nut butter spread, I would love to hear about it in the comments below and be sure to rate the recipe!

 Homemade cocoa hazelnut spread in a mason jar.